iterative/dvc.org/content/docs/command-reference/import-url.md

                       url [out]

 positional arguments:
-  url                   Location of the data to import.
-                        See supported URLs below.
-  out                   Destination path to put files in
+  url                   (See supported URLs in the description.) out                   Destination path to put files in.
 ```

 ## Description